Emergencyq/lambda-excel-example/README.md

 This module is also easy to use <br>
 This module support many functions <br>
 You'd better use this module if you can <br>

+## Api gateway does not support Stream reponse

 ## Usage